 I immediately came up with a replacement expression: Own it While You Hone it.
 This phrase acknowledges that you have skill and talent, you just might not have stepped into it yet.

-I recently read a fascinating book by Dr. Srinivasan Pillay, "Your Brain and Business: The Neuroscience of Great Leaders".
-(FT Press, 2011) In it I came across a Neuroscience explanation that supports my retooling of the “Fake it” phrase.
-In Your Brain and Business.
-Dr. Pillay talks about the Imposter Syndrome.
-A syndrome that happens to some (I suspect MOST) successful people.
+In "Your Brain and Business: The Neuroscience of Great Leaders" (FT Press, 2011), Dr. Srinivasan Pillay talks about the Imposter Syndrome that happens to some (I suspect MOST) successful people.

-In other words, the actions people take to get where they are; to become successful leaders –happened so long ago OR came so easily and naturally to them that they are no longer conscious of the work, effort, or skill set that went into performing those actions.
+In other words, the actions people take to get where they are, to become successful leaders happened so long ago OR came so easily and naturally to them that they are no longer conscious of the work, effort, or skill set that went into performing those actions.
 So when they look at all the success that they have accumulated, they have no conscious memory of what they did to get there and they consequently wind up feeling like a fake.
-See... you DO already have all those skills.
+But you DO already have all those skills.
 You just don't remember acquiring them.

 If you'd like help discovering what sets you apart, you can grab a FREE download of the IT Factor chapter from my book, Standing Ovation Presentations.

 Dr. Pillay explains that the brain can become anxious because as a successful leaders, we don’t remember how we got where we are.
 And that anxiety can get in the way of leaders being able to think and plan.
 Is your current anxiety coming from the "Imposter Syndrome"?

 So how CAN we tackle this pervasive phenomenon?